Brave Boeing QA Manager Whistleblower Comes Forward, Exposing that in a 787 Hull Breach, Only 75% of Passengers' Oxygen Masks May Work.

 The FAA has so far not acted to eliminate this 787 safety threat per the Boeing QA Manager Whistleblower.
-Because of his concern that 787 passengers and perhaps even crews are in danger of dying in a 787 depressurizing event at altitude, he has decided to go public with this so far unaddressed safety threat here at this time.
+Because of his concern that 787 passengers and perhaps even crews are in danger of dying or being injured in a 787 depressurizing event at altitude, he has decided to go public with this so far unaddressed safety threat here at this time.

-I submitted a FOIA today to the FAA requesting all of their records on this serious safety threat.
+I submitted a FOIA today to the FAA requesting all of their records on this serious safety issue.
 When I receive anything in response from the FAA is anyone's guess.
 Just like Boeing, they seem to hate showing their dirty laundry, so to speak, without an act of Congress.
 I'll keep you posted as time goes on.

 In fact, this Boeing QA Management Whistleblower told me that another worker at Boeing reported to him that they had found his FAA whistleblower complaint above on top of a Boeing printer.
-Whomever at the FAA gave this QA Manager whistleblower's complaint to Boeing management should be terminated, at a minimum.
+Whomever at the FAA gave this QA Manager whistleblower's complaint to Boeing management should be terminated, at a minimum, IMO.

 And, this may just be the tip of the iceberg.
 Hopefully this will get the reliability of all oxygen bottles/generators looked into on all Boeing models in service.
-Considering the importance of these oxygen bottle and generators to prolonging life in an emergency, you would think there would be some robust oversight of the reliability of them by the FAA and/or Boeing.
+Considering the importance of these oxygen bottles and generators to prolonging life in an emergency, you would think there would be some robust oversight of the reliability of them by the FAA and/or Boeing.
 As this case shows, that is obviously not the case.
 If it was, the FAA and Boeing would have the ongoing test data to prove that these oxygen bottles/generators are reliable to the degree such life saving equipment should be, in the very high 99th percentile.

 This is false.
 That isn't what actually happens in real world hull breach situations: